-The Series 2 2018 Bonds are being pr urchased for a public reoffer ing by Jefferies LLC (the "Underwriter").
-The Underwriter has agreed, subject to certain in conditions, to purchase the e Series 2018 Bonds from the Authority at an aggregate purchas e price of \$ (representing the aggr regate principal amount of the Series 2018 Bonds of \$ 00, plus a net re eoffering premium of \$, less an underwriter's discount of \$) a and to make a public of ffering of the Series 2018 Bo onds.
-The Bond Purchase Agreement with respect to the Series 2 2018 Bonds provides that at the Underwriter will purcha ase all of the Series 2018 Bonds, if any are over page of this Official Statement.
-The Underwriter may offe er and sell the Series 201 8 Bonds to certain dealers (in ncluding depositing the Series 2018 Bonds into investment trusts s) and others at prices le ower than the initial public of offering prices.
-The initial public offering prices may be change ed from time to time by the he Underwriter.
+The Series 2018 Bonds are being purchased for a public reoffering by Jefferies LLC (the "Underwriter").
+The Underwriter has agreed, subject to certain conditions, to purchase the Series 2018 Bonds from the Authority at an aggregate purchase price of \$ (representing the aggregate principal amount of the Series 2018 Bonds of \$, less an underwriter's discount of \$) and to make a public offering of the Series 2018 Bonds.
+The Bond Purchase Agreement with respect to the Series 2018 Bonds provides that the Underwriter will purchase all of the Series 2018 Bonds, if any are purchased.
+The initial public offering prices are set forth on the inside cover page of this Official Statement.
+The Underwriter may offer and sell the Series 2018 Bonds to certain dealers (including depositing the Series 2018 Bonds into investment trusts) and others at prices lower than the initial public offering prices.
+The initial public offering prices may be changed from time to time by the Underwriter.